Tackling Provably Hard Representative Selection via Graph Neural Networks: Empirical Results

-\textbf{Baselines:} We compare against a representative set of baselines outlined as follows. \begin{itemize}[leftmargin=10pt,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \emph{Random:} Selects $k$ nodes uniformly at random. \item \emph{Popular:} Selects the $k$ nodes with the maximum degree from the graph. \item \emph{Surrogate functions on node features:} We test a representative set of surrogate functions including KMedoid, KMeans, Farthest First Search (FFS) and (Greedy) MaxCover.
-For KMedoid and KMeans, we run the algorithm to create $k$ clusters.
-For KMedoid, we use the medoids as the representatives.
-For KMeans, we select the closest node to each center as a representative.
+\item \emph{Surrogate functions on node features:} We test a representative set of surrogate functions: KMedoid, KMeans, Farthest First Search (FFS) \citep{you2020self} and (Greedy) MaxCover \citep{hochbaum1998analysis}.
+For KMeans, we select the closest node to each cluster center as a representative.
 For FFS and MaxCover, we select representatives sequentially.
-In FFS \cite{you2020self}, the next representative is the node farthest away (by Euclidean distance) from the closest representative in the current set.
-In MaxCover \cite{hochbaum1998analysis}, the next representative is the node that increases the coverage of the non-selected nodes the most.
-For MaxCover, we experiment with RBF kernel and cosine similarities; we use MC (RBF) and MC (cos) to refer to the two versions respectively.
-The sequential nature of FFS and MC makes them less amenable to parallelization over GPUs/TPUs. \item \emph{Surrogate functions on node embeddings:} We use similar functions as above but apply them on DGI node embeddings as opposed to on the initial node features.
-Note that when we run these baselines using DGI embeddings as context, their selections are informed by both node features and the graph structure. \item \emph{Graph clustering:} We compare against two current state-of-the-art models for graph clustering, namely MinCut \cite{bianchi2020spectral} and DMoN \cite{tsitsulin2020graph}.
-For both models, we create $k$ clusters, use the (hard) cluster assignments to compute cluster centers, and select the closest point to each cluster center as a representative. \end{itemize}
+In FFS , the next representative is the node farthest away (by Euclidean distance) from the closest representative in the current set.
+In MaxCover , the next representative is the node that increases the coverage of the non-selected nodes the most.
+For MaxCover, we experiment with RBF kernel and cosine similarities; we use MC-RBF and MC-Cos to refer to the two versions respectively.
+Note that the sequential nature of FFS and MC makes them less amenable to parallelization.

+\item \emph{Surrogate functions on node embeddings:} We use similar functions as above but apply them on DGI node embeddings as opposed to on the initial node features.
+Note that when we run these baselines using DGI embeddings as context, their selections are informed by both node features and the graph structure.
+Following the Spectral Clustering \citep{ng2001spectral} paradigm, we also experiment with KMeans on spectral embeddings (i.e. top singular vectors) in two settings: 1- based on the graph Laplacian, and 2- based on the kNN affinity graph of the node similarities.

+\item \emph{Graph clustering/pooling/active learning:} We compare against a number of graph clustering/pooling/active learning approaches from different categories.
+Specifically, we compare against MinCut \citep{bianchi2020spectral} which is a well-established pooling approach, FeatProp \citep{wu2019active} which is successful graph active learning approaches, SDCN \citep{bo2020structural} which is a well-established auto-encoder based graph clustering model, EGAE \citep{fettal2022efficient} and GCC \citep{fettal2022efficient} which are recent joint representation learning and clustering approaches, and DMoN \citep{tsitsulin2020graph} which is a state-of-the-art graph clustering approach based on modularity maximization. \end{itemize}